 - What happens in the assessment process?

 - The assessment process ensures you have all the support and training you need to become a foster carer.
-Click here to see the process of becoming a foster carer with OzChild.
+Learn more here.

 - Can I choose the age/type of the child I care for?

 - Our children are all ages, from babies through to teenagers and young adults.

 We will help you consider the age and needs of the child you feel best match your family, interests, lifestyle and skills to help make the best possible match.